Top Kitchen Trends for 2026

 As kitchen islands remain popular, they should include seating and can be decorated with lanterns, orbs, or pendant lights.
 “In general, island lighting has moved away from the mini pendant lights in favor of more substantial and decorative fixtures,” Lorusso explains.

-Biophilia — the love of everything green — has been a huge trend for all home design in recent years, so of course, it’ll make its way to the kitchen, too.
+A perfect pairing with glass is the addition of everything green.
 Bring the outdoors in by adding plants to the kitchen, whether they’re hanging pots of trailing pothos or a large fiddle leaf fig in a standing pot.
+These natural elements are another way to add softer curves to your space.

 Writer Erika Riley contributed to this story.